 Choose the fresh one

 After finding the right size, look for the battery’s manufacturing date stamp.
 Pick one that is 3 months old or less.
 A battery that is more than six months old tends to die sooner than a fresher battery.
-Although most batteries last for five years, picking a freshly manufactured battery would not hurt.
+Though with the help of an battery reconditioning expert, your dead battery could be functional again.

 Choose the type of maintenance